BrerDawg/ti_lpc/README.md

 Speak & Spell roms come in pairs, e.g:

-USA rom0 file: tmc0351n2l.vsm
+USA rom0 file: tmc0351n2l.vsm</br>
 USA rom1 file: tmc0352n2l.vsm

-UK rom0 file: cd2303.vsm					//quick way to to hear difference is sounding the Z letter, Zed of UK, Zee for USA UK rom1 file: cd2304.vsm
+UK rom0 file: cd2303.vsm					//quick way to to hear difference is sounding the Z letter, Zed of UK, Zee for USA</br>
+UK rom1 file: cd2304.vsm

 (Roms are optional, if you have hex/decimal speech strings you can use them as is without roms).